Who is Adam Warlock in Guardians of the Galaxy Vol. 3?

 And of course, if you want to keep yourself up to date with all the news about Adam Warlock and his Marvel Universe allies, keep your eyes peeled here to Popverse for more news, breakdowns, and character guides.

-Adam Warlock will make his MCU debut in Guardians of the Galaxy Vol. 3.
-FOr this and all the upcoming superhero movies, check our superhero movie schedule.
+Adam Warlock makes his MCU debut in Guardians of the Galaxy Vol. 3, and you can read the Popverse review of the movie right here.